trillek-team/trillek-vcomputer-module/README.md

 #### test_cda

-It tests the CDA VRAM to RGBA Texture routines, PBO texture streaming, and displays it in a virtual screen in 3D (in awindow of 1024x768).
+It tests the CDA VRAM to RGBA Texture routines, PBO texture streaming, and displays it in a virtual screen in 3D (in a window of 1024x768).
 This requires SDL2 + GLFW + GLM + OpenGL 3.1 to work.
 It has these shortcuts:

 - 'n' Change to the next video/text mode